highfidelity/hifi_tests/README.md

 # High Fidelity Test Suite
-The HiFi test suite consists of a set of (JavaSCript) scripts, assets and tools for regression testing and development support of the High Fidelity virtual world infrastructure.
+The HiFi test suite consists of a set of (JavaScript) scripts, assets and tools for regression testing and development support of the High Fidelity virtual world infrastructure.

 Where appropriate, sub-folders contain `readme` files describing the contents in greater detail.